 What is Your Anxiety Score?

 To cure your anxiety, you have to know what anxiety you have and how severe it is.
-Take my 7-minute anxiety test now to find out your anxiety stats and learn more about your anxiety type.
+Take my free 7-minute anxiety test now to find out your anxiety stats and learn more about your anxiety type.

 The test will compare your anxiety to others, and give you a specific score for each type of anxiety.